jhochwald/PowerShell-collection/CONTRIBUTING.md

 Once you have tried the above, create a GitHub [pull request](https://github.com/jhochwald/PowerShell-collection/pulls) to notify me of your changes.

+### Code Signing

+If you have a valid codesigning certificate, please sign the contributed file within the `signed` directory.
+If you don't have a valid codesigning certificate, just go ahead and contribute.
+I will take care about the signing for you.

 ## License

 Please specify your license terms!
 This only applies for new modules and/or scripts.
 You are not allowed to change the license terms of the existing code!
 There should be enough options out there.